Integrating FCM Push Notifications

 -

-In the center of the project overview page, click the Android icon or add an app to start the setup workflow.
+In the center of the project overview page, click the Android icon or "Add App" to start the setup workflow.

 -